Vijaykumar23112000/Learning-React/README.md

 -  React Router Documentation
 -  Youtube tutorials freeCodeCamp.org

-### 2. React Redux
+### 2. Redux

-- This project focuses on learning the fundemental concepts and basic principles of React Redux and implementaion
+- This project focuses on learning the fundemental concepts and basic principles of Redux and implementaion

 #### Resources

--  React Redux Documentation
+-  Redux Documentation
 -  Youtube tutorials by CodeEvolution

-  ### 2. React Redux-Toolkit
+  ### 2. Redux-Toolkit

-- This project focuses on learning the fundemental concepts and basic principles of React Redux-Toolkit and implementaion
+- This project focuses on learning the fundemental concepts and basic principles of Redux-Toolkit and implementaion

 #### Resources

--  React Redux-Toolkit Documentation
+-  Redux-Toolkit Documentation
 -  Youtube tutorials by CodeEvolution